NoahDavey/100-days-of-code/log/r1-log.md

 Missed today because I didn't take my laptop with me to Livs.
 Somewhat dissapointing but oh well just gotta move on and try not slip up again

 ### R1D38
+Today managed to make some headway in the space of extracting functions in their entirety.
+Still got some work to do on it, but think i have some decent direction with it so far

 ### R1D39
 ### R1D40